arrow-py/arrow/README.rst

     >>> local.humanize(locale='ko_kr')
     '1시간 전'

-Further documentation can be found at `arrow.readthedocs.org <http://arrow.readthedocs.org/en/latest/>`_
+Further documentation can be found at `arrow.readthedocs.org <https://arrow.readthedocs.io/en/latest/>`_.

 Contributing
 ------------

-Contributions are welcome, especially with localization.
-See `locales.py <https://github.com/crsmithdev/arrow/blob/master/arrow/locales.py>`_ for what's currently supported.
+Contributions are welcome for both code and localization.
+To get started, find an issue or feature to tackle on `the issue tracker https://github.com/crsmithdev/arrow/issues`_ and then fork `the repository https://github.com/crsmithdev/arrow` on GitHub to begin making changes.
+If you would like to help with localization, please see `locales.py <https://github.com/crsmithdev/arrow/blob/master/arrow/locales.py>`_ for what locales are currently supported.
+If you are helping with code, make sure to add tests to ensure that a bug was fixed and/or the feature works as intended.